Marta44/Stroll-Brighton/README.md

 ---
 ## Features
 ### Existing Features
-- An unique scrolling page divided into four sections (home-about-explore-booking).
+- An unique scrolling page divided into four sections (home-explore-tips-booking).
 - The navigation bar is fixed to the top of the page and brings the users to the different sections.
 - The footer is fixed to the bottom of the page and provides copyright info at the bottom-left, social media pages icons (GitHub, Linkedin, Facebook, Instagram) in the center, if clicked they bring the users to social media platforms opened on a different tab.
-- On the "About section" is present a description about the aim of the project.
 - On the "Explore section" is present a Google Map API
+- On the "Tips section" is present a description about the aim of the project and suggested places to visit.
 - On the "Contact section" is present a form to get in touch with me.
 ### Features to add in the future
 -